-WWE News: WWE Teases Five Huge Brand Trades – Brock Lesnar For John Cena
+WWE News: WWE Teases Five Huge Brand Trades – Brock Lesnar for John Cena

 Last summer, WWE brought back the brand extension and split the roster between Monday Night Raw and SmackDown Live, but that has been about all as far as movement.
 Sure, one superstar switched brands and a few new additions have come about, but there have been no trades or anything like that.
-With rumors swirling that roster moves will be made after WrestleMania 33, Well, the wrestling giant is teasing five huge trades they would like to see happen.
+With rumors swirling that roster moves will be made after WrestleMania 33, Well, the restling giant is teasing five huge trades they would like to see happen.

 Yes, the editors of the official website for WWE really do want to see some monster trades, and one of them would truly change the scope of both brands.
 Can you honestly imagine if John Cena was traded to Monday Night Raw while Brock Lesnar would go to SmackDown Live?